What to Expect at Your Sleep Study

 Polysomnography, commonly referred to as a sleep study, observes your breathing, heart rate, body movements, and brain activity during sleep.
 It is conducted in a specialized environment by a trained sleep technologist who monitors these factors to guarantee your safety and comfort.

-On the day of the study, you will be asked to arrive at the sleep center in the evening with the intention of sleeping there overnight.
+On the day of the study, you will be asked to arrive at the sleep center in the evening to sleep there overnight.
 Get tips for preparing for a sleep study, including what to do during the day and what to bring for your overnight stay.

 To start the procedure, the technologist will use special glue to attach wires to your head, chin, chest, and legs.
 Additionally, you will be required to wear soft bands on your chest and abdomen, as well as an oxygen monitor on your finger.
 Some facilities might utilize a microphone to monitor snoring and have extra audio/video recording devices.